Compass Airlines (Australia): Compass Mark I

 Compass Airlines, later referred to as Compass Mark I was established by Bryan Grey, who had previously run regional airline East-West Airlines.

 East-West had earlier attempted to break the duopoly of Ansett and Australian Airlines by offering cheap fares but in the regulated environment of the time was not allowed to operate directly between major cities so was forced to detour via regional centres.
 East-West was ultimately acquired by Ansett.

 Compass commenced operating between Brisbane, Sydney, Melbourne and Perth on 1 December 1990.
 In July 1991 it commenced serving Adelaide.

-At its peak Compass Mark I operated four leased Airbus A300 (VH-YMA, VH-YMB, VH-YMJ, VH-YMK) and a single A310 aircraft (VH-YMI).
-Three further Airbus A300 aircraft on order in 1990 (VH-YMC, VH-YMD, VH-YME) were not taken up as a result of the failure of finance negotiations.
-Alternatively VH-YMJ and VH-YMK aircraft were leased from British charter carrier Monarch Airlines.
+At its peak Compass Mark I operated four leased Airbus A300s and a single A310.
+Two aircraft were leased from British charter carrier Monarch Airlines and one from Canadian Airlines International.

-Compass Mark I collapsed on 20 December 1991, with the reasons being portrayed as undercapitalisation, sustained fare discounting by its competitors and failing to make use of its potential to also carry freight.
+Compass Mark I collapsed on 20 December 1991, with Ferrier Hodgson appointed as administrator.
+The reasons being portrayed as undercapitalisation, sustained fare discounting by its competitors and failing to make use of its potential to also carry freight.

 The Federal Government made it extremely difficult for the new airline to succeed, as evidenced by the lack of suitable facilities provided to Compass.
 In the major cities, the fledgling carrier was forced to accept what were the least accessible aircraft parking bays inside the terminal of one of their competitors, an impediment to successful trade also noted by the government's own Australian Competition & Consumer Commission study.
 Compass Airlines' initial operations were also significantly disrupted by what appeared to be a computer attack on their reservations system.

 As the official findings of the Australian Taxation Office detail, the federal government set in place legal proceedings that inevitably led to the repossession of the leased aircraft and the effective grounding of the airline, with the subsequent direct and indirect loss of thousands of jobs.

 The government and Compass had been in dispute for many months over the amount paid for the provision of services provided by the governmental authority the Civil Aviation Safety Authority.
 Although this dispute had been ongoing, the Government chose to act just before the peak 1991 Christmas traveling period.
 At 21:00 on 20 December 1991, Compass Airlines was grounded.
 The underlying issues remained unresolved until a final High Court of Australia hearing in 1999.
 It was argued, had the airline been allowed to continue trading over the Christmas period, the peak travel season in Australia, it would have had more of a chance meeting its disputed financial obligations than being shut down at this point in time.